ByronKraus02/Online-Home-Affairs-2020/README.md

 # GRADE 12 IT PAT 2020 - Home Affairs System

-You can find the files on my google drive: https://drive.google.com/drive/folders/15GQAnlBpw5esaAMstPHUhA_nnxFR_T4w?usp=sharing
+You can find the files on my google drive from phase 2: https://drive.google.com/drive/folders/15GQAnlBpw5esaAMstPHUhA_nnxFR_T4w?usp=sharing

 In 2020, my Information Technology Practical Assessment Task (IT PAT) was aimed at developing an online system to streamline services at Home Affairs.
 The objective was to reduce the time applicants spend in long queues, improve the efficiency of processing Smart IDs, Passport Renewals, and Unabridged Birth Certificates, and make it easier for staff to manage these processes.
 This system provides distinct roles for applicants, staff members, and administrators, all connected through a user-friendly interface and supported by a robust database.
 Through phases 1, 2, and 4 of the project, I developed, tested, and refined this system, ensuring it met user needs and operated efficiently.